ranjithae/8086-Assignments/Assignment 3/Data Entry Analysis.md

 | 07/09/2017 | Chippo       | 3.45                |
 | 07/10/2017 | Cuni         | 3.56                |
 | 07/10/2017 | Chippo       | 4.36                |

+This would be added to end or side of the table on the spreadsheet.